Jugband Blues: Legacy

 Barrett, by the beginning of the recording sessions for A Saucerful of Secrets, was already shrinking into a delirious state of mind, exacerbated by his feelings of alienation from the rest of the band.
 The common interpretation of the lyrics is that they reflect his schizophrenia and it has been argued that they could also be read as a criticism of the other band members for forcing him out.
 King said of the song: "The most alienated, extraordinary lyrics.
 It's not addressed to the band, it's addressed to the whole world.
 He was completely cut off."
 Jenner said "I think every psychiatrist should be made to listen to those songs ["Jugband Blues", "Scream Thy Last Scream" and "Vegetable Man"].
-I think they should be part of the curriculum of every medical college along with those Van Gogh paintings like The Crows."
+I think they should be part of the curriculum of every medical college along with those Van Gogh paintings like The Cows."